Is a Political Appointment Right for You?

 Length of Appointments Process

-Especially for senior level positions, the appointment process can be lengthy, requiring months of waiting and answering follow up questions.
-You will need patience for the process and possibly delay major life decisions until you are confirmed in your position.
+Especially for senior-level positions, the appointment process can be lengthy, requiring months of waiting and answering follow-up questions.
+You will need to be patient and possibly delay major life decisions until you are confirmed in your position.

 Post-Employment Restrictions

-You may be restricted in the types of activities that you undertake in future non-government jobs.
-Review the post-employment ethics restrictions for political appointees as well as the Biden-Harris Administration Ethics Pledge to see if you are comfortable with the restrictions that may be temporarily in place for you.
+You may be restricted in the types of activities that you undertake in future nongovernment jobs.
+Review the post-employment ethics restrictions for political appointees as well as the Biden-Harris Administration Ethics Pledge to see if you are comfortable with the restrictions that may be temporarily in place.

 Readiness